Neck Pain or Headaches after a Car Accident? You Might Have Whiplash!

 - Your Doctor could prescribe pain medications (over-the-counter or prescription) as well as some muscle relaxers

-- Limit motion of the head and neck until pain and muscle tightness are gone.
+- Limit motion of the head and neck until pain and muscle tightness is gone.

 - Limit strenuous activities such as sports or heavy lifting if your neck hurts after a car accident.

-- See a physical therapist to provide exercises and manual techniques for pain relief
+- See a physical therapist, someone that provides exercises and manual techniques for injury recovery and pain relief.

-Some basic exercises can help alleviate symptoms like migraines after a car accident and restore range of motion in your neck to get you back to your normal activities.
+Some basic exercises can help alleviate symptoms like migraines after a car accident or after an accident like a slip and fall.
+They also restore the range of motion (ROM) in your neck to get you back to your normal activities.

 These exercises may include: